meghasn/student_pred/README.md

 ## Project

 - Excecute EDA of the student dataset.
 Dataset is to predict the score of specific subject based on Ethnicity, Race and score of other subjects.
+- Create a pipeline for data ingestion
+- Create a pipeline for data transformation